GranolaDaniel/Shopify-Backend-Developer-Intern-Challenge/README.md

 ## How to run

-1. Open a new terminal/command prompt window.
-2. Ensure that you have Python 3.7+ installed by running
+1. Ensure that you have Python 3.7+ installed by running the following in a terminal/command prompt

     `$ python3 --version`
 - If your version is less than 3.7 or if the command is not recognized, please go to https://www.python.org/downloads/ and follow the setup instructions there to install the latest release of Python for your particular OS.

-3. Ensure that you have git installed by running

-    `$ git version`
-- If the command is not recognized, please go to https://github.com/git-guides/install-git and follow the setup instructions there to install the latest version of git for your particular OS.

-4. Create a new folder by running

-    `$ mkdir shopify-challenge`

-5. Inside the newly created folder, clone this repo from Github by running
+2. Clone this repo by running

     `$ git clone https://github.com/GranolaDaniel/Shopify-Backend-Developer-Intern-Challenge.git`
-6. Create a virtual environment by running
+3. Create a virtual environment by running

     `$ python3 -m venv env`
-7. Start the virtual environment by runnning one of the following commands (depending on your OS)
+4. Start the virtual environment by running one of the following commands (depending on your OS)

     `$ source env/bin/activate` on Unix/macOS

     `env\Scripts\activate.bat` on Windows
-8. Install the dependencies listed in `requirements.txt` by running
+5. Install the dependencies listed in `requirements.txt` by running

     `$ pip3 install -r requirements.txt`

-9. Finally, run `$ python3 manage.py runserver` to start the server.
+6. Finally, run `$ python3 manage.py runserver` to start the server.
 Note: the server will be started on port 8000 by default, though the output from the most recent command will indicate if a different port was used.
-10. Go to localhost:8000 (or your appropriate port number) in a web browser to view the site.
+7. Go to localhost:8000 (or your appropriate port number) in a web browser to view the site.

 ## Using the application